coraltech/puppet-lib/README.txt

 #
 # On server (only tested so far with Ubuntu 12.04 LTS)
 #
-# Wrap steps 3 - 6 into cloud images which can be created more efficiently on
+# Wrap steps 3 - 8 into cloud images which can be created more efficiently on
 # demand.
 #

 3.> apt-get update
-4.> apt-get install puppet -y
+4.> apt-get install git puppet -y
 5.> git clone git://github.com/coraltech/puppet-panopoly-lib.git puppet-lib
+6.> cd puppet-lib
+7.> git submodule update --init --recursive
-6.> puppet apply --modulepath=puppet-lib/modules puppet-lib/manifests/site.pp
+8.> puppet apply --modulepath=modules manifests/site.pp

 #
 # Run the following commands anywhere for each new server instance from the